 4. To connect the motor to the battery we chose simple alligator clips.
 That way you can just connect and disconnect in an instant.
 Rather than installing an on/off toggle switch we are just disconnecting the alligator clip.
 Note that the motor requires consistent power so you have to know which is your battery's positive and negative connection.
 To make life simple - mark them.
 Red on red and black on black.
 Or do what we did which was tape the black one into place to make it impossible to mix up.

-5. The choice of battery size we are still experimenting with.
-We have a 6 volt 'flashlight' battery that does power our pump.
+5. After much experimentation, we've found that a 12 Volt 4.5 to 5.5 amp battery is the best - this can be recharged too.
+We did find that a 6 volt 'flashlight' battery that does power our pump.
 It's light and easy to move about.
 Internet research indicates that this 6 volt battery will power the 12 volt pump but at a slower speed thus obviously pumping less volume.
 Then we have a larger 12 volt battery which, even though it's small, is rather heavy.
 The advantage of this is that it can be recharged with a standard automotive battery charger.
 This makes an obvious difference in the water flow and speed.
-Again, this part is trial and error as we don't know if the 6 volt battery will cause more wear and tear on the motor thus premature failure.
+Our trial and error found that the 6 volt battery wore out much too fast - we never had a chance to see if it will cause more wear and tear on the motor thus premature failure.

-Update: July 27th - the 6 volt battery drains very quickly so unless you really need lightweight and don't mind the ongoing expense, buy the larger and rechargeable 12 volt battery.
+There are several sizes of small, rechargeable 12 volt batteries.
 More expensive to start but cheaper in the long run BUT you will need a battery charger to maintain it!

 6. Mounting the pump was much simpler than I expected.
 It literally hangs off of the brass adaptors that are threaded into the container lid.
 Time will tell if this will need to change, but right now it is working.
 Obviously, you need to ensure that the container has enough water in it that the pump does not start to suck air when you are on uneven ground.
 Try to have the pump located as close to the bottom of the container as possible, without touching.
 Just because touching will likely increase the motor's noise level.
 Notice that the return tubing is not connected to the motor but just returns the water to the container.
 The motor inlet is left open for the water to enter.